InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 gppString: String // the complete encoded GPP string, may be empty during CMP load

 parsedSections: Object // The parsedSections property represents an object of all parsed sections of the gppString property that are supported by the API on this page (see supportedAPIs property).
-The object contains one property for each supported API with the name of the API as the property name and the value as a parsed representation of this section (exactly the same as the return to the getSection command, which may include subsections).
+The object contains one property for each supported API with the name of the API as the property name and the value as a parsed representation of this section with exactly the same return as the getSection command, which may include subsections.
 If a section is supported but not represented in the gppString, it is omitted in the parsedSections object.

 }